-8. Annual Progress Reports
+5. Annual Progress Reports

-Your progress in the Graduate Program each year must be reviewed by your Advisory Committee (See Appendix 6).
+Your progress in the Graduate Program must be reviewed each year by your Advisory Committee An Annual Progress Report form should be completed as part of this review (See Appendix 4).

-Meet with the Advisory Committee in the Spring each semester to discuss and analyze research progress.
-The student will complete the progress summary and publications, conference presentations, awards and other scholarship activities on page 1.
-Sensitive confidentiality material need not be disclosed in summary, but there must be adequate scientific material that validates satisfactory research progress when evaluated by the Advisory and Graduate Committees.
+Meet with the Advisory Committee in the Spring semester to discuss and analyze research progress.
+Before meeting with the Advisory Committee, the student should enter the following information into the Annual Progress Report form and distribute to the Committee members: Progress Summary, Publications, Conference Presentations, Awards and other scholarship activities.
+Sensitive and/or confidential material need not be disclosed in the Progress Summary, but there must be adequate scientific material presented to demonstrate satisfactory research progress to the Advisory and Graduate Committees.
 The Major Professor in consultation with the Advisory Committee must complete the evaluation on page 2.
 At the conclusion of the meeting, after completing the evaluation, this form must be signed by the Advisory Committee and the student.
-If all committee members are not available to meet.
-The student can individually obtain Advisory Committee signatures.
+If some or all of the committee members are not available to meet, the student can individually obtain Advisory Committee signatures.

-The Graduate Committee requires that the Annual Progress Report be submitted to the Graduate Coordinator before June 30.
-Your research assistantship funding is contingent, in part, on completing these yearly reporting and meeting requirements.
-Otherwise, you will not be able to register for next semester classes.
+The Graduate Committee requires that the Annual Progress Report be submitted to the Graduate Coordinator before June 30 of each year.
+Research assistantship funding is contingent, in part, on completing these yearly reporting and meeting requirements.
+Graduate students will not be able to register for next semester classes if the report is not completed and submitted.